davidbp/python_tutorials/python_basics/multiprocessing/README.md

 ```

-Parallel version working in minibatches (not bottlenecked in the parallel part, irrelevant bottlenecked in the reduce step)
+#### Parallel version working in minibatches

+Note this implementation is not bottlenecked in the parallel part, it has an irrelevant bottlenecked in the reduce step.

 ```
 python feature_counts_dict_joblib_parallel_and_reduce_in_chunks.py
 ```